Australia–Timor-Leste spying scandal: Reaction to the allegation

-In August 2016, the Turnbull Government indicated it will consider any decision made by the Permanent Court of Arbitration binding.
+In August 2016, the Turnbull government indicated it will consider any decision made by the Permanent Court of Arbitration binding.
 Some suggested this "softening" was linked to the territorial dispute over the South China Sea between China and neighbouring states.
-The East Timor government continued to press Australia for an equidistant border between the two countries.
-In 2016, the Australian Labor Party said a new deal could be struck between East Timor and Australia if it formed government.
+The Timor-Leste government continued to press Australia for an equidistant border between the two countries.
+In 2016, the Australian Labor Party said a new deal could be struck between Timor-Leste and Australia if it formed government.

-In September 2016, The Age newspaper in Australia published an editorial claiming East Timor's attempts to resolve this matter in international courts "is an appeal to Australians' sense of fairness".
+In September 2016, The Age newspaper in Australia published an editorial claiming Timor-Leste's attempts to resolve this matter in international courts "is an appeal to Australians' sense of fairness".

-On 26 September 2016, Labor Foreign Affairs spokesperson Senator Penny Wong said, "In light of this ruling [that the court can hear East Timor's claims], we call on the government to now settle this dispute in fair and permanent terms; it is in both our national interests to do so".
-To date (March 2018), the Australian Government has not officially acknowledged the spying claims.
+On 26 September 2016, Labor Foreign Affairs spokesperson Senator Penny Wong said, "In light of this ruling [that the court can hear Timor-Leste's claims], we call on the government to now settle this dispute in fair and permanent terms; it is in both our national interests to do so".
+To date (March 2018), the Australian government has not officially acknowledged the spying claims.

 Witness K had his passport seized in 2013.
 As Collaery has pointed out, such security assessments are usually conducted by ASIO and not, as in the case of Witness K, by ASIS.
-In 2018, despite having approval from the Director-General of ASIO to apply for a passport, ASIS and the Turnbull Government denied Witness K right to obtain a passport citing national security.
+In 2018, despite having approval from the Director-General of ASIO to apply for a passport, ASIS and the Turnbull government denied Witness K right to obtain a passport citing national security.
 His lawyer maintained that this was "pure retaliation" and that Witness K remained in "effective house arrest" in Australia.

 ASIO raids

-Three months after the election of the Abbott Government in 2013, ASIS was authorised by Attorney-General George Brandis to raid the office of Bernard Collaery and the home of Witness K, whose passport was seized.
+Three months after the election of the Abbott government in 2013, ASIS was authorised by Attorney-General George Brandis to raid the office of Bernard Collaery and the home of Witness K, whose passport was seized.
 Brandis said that he authorised the ASIO raids to protect Australia's national security.
 Collaery, who represented the East Timorese government in the dispute with the Australian Government over the bugging of cabinet offices during the negotiations for a petroleum and gas treaty in 2004, alleged that two agents from the Australian Security Intelligence Organisation (ASIO) raided his Canberra office and seized his electronic and paper files.

-The seizing of Witness K's passport prevented him from appearing as a witness in East Timor's case against Australia at the Permanent Court of Arbitration in The Hague.
-Collaery said Witness K's ability to travel overseas and appear before The Hague was crucial to East Timor's case.
+The seizing of Witness K's passport prevented him from appearing as a witness in Timor-Leste's case against Australia at the Permanent Court of Arbitration in The Hague.
+Collaery said Witness K's ability to travel overseas and appear before The Hague was crucial to Timor-Leste's case.

-The passport of Witness K remains confiscated as at April 2020.
+The passport of Witness K remains confiscated as of April 2020.